roytang/blog/content/post/2008/09/grand-prix-manila-day-two-and-ptq-berlin.md

 During the awarding ceremony, the crowd was very rowdy, chanting "Burger!
 Burger!" when Luis Magisa accepted his giant check. ([Bry would hate that][2].)
 The winner of the event, Sugaya pandered to the crowd as well, more than willing to pose for photos after accepting his giant check.
 (His get-up was ridiculous.)

 A lot of players were asking name players such as Tomoharu Saito or Raphael Levy to sign some cards for them; I'm not sure if it's good for us to treat them that way.
 They're Magic celebrities sure, but I don't think their signature adds anything to the cards.
-It's ok to look up to them for their gameplay or deck ideas or what not, but I don't think we should idolize them or anything -- they're still Magic players like the rest of us, except they're more willing to devote their time to the game.And someday, we're going to have to rise up and challenge their dominance of Magic in the Asia-Pacific region.
+It's ok to look up to them for their gameplay or deck ideas or what not, but I don't think we should idolize them or anything -- they're still Magic players like the rest of us, except they're more willing to devote their time to the game.\And someday, we're going to have to rise up and challenge their dominance of Magic in the Asia-Pacific region.

 That's all for GP Manila, hopefully we can have another big event in the Philippines soon.
 Props go out to the people at [Neutral Grounds][3] for organizing the event and being able to support 600+ people even though the DCI people were only expecting around 400+.